TeliaSoneraNorge/styleguide/README.md

 # Telia Styleguide

-This is a living stykleguide, showing the Atomic Design components which should be used in Telia Norway's web applications to achieve a common look & feel, and therefore user experience.
+This is a living styleguide, showing the Atomic Design components which should be used in Telia Norway's web applications to achieve a common look & feel, and therefore user experience.

 - The styleguide can be [found on the web](http://telia-styleguide.herokuapp.com).